Word meaning: “formation of new sugar”

 Steps in gluconeogenesis (When precursor is pyruvate)

-Bypass step 1: Conversion of pyruvate to phosphoenolpyruvate
+Bypass step 1: Phosphoenolpyruvate formation from pyruvate

 The formation of phosphoenolpyruvate (PEP) from pyruvate (the reverse of the pyruvate kinase reaction) is endergonic and therefore requires free energy input.
 This is accomplished by first converting the pyruvate to oxaloacetate.